 Tuesday through Friday: 10:00 a.m. – 4:00 p.m.
 Our Archives close at 3:30.

-Saturdays: In addition to our normal hours, this winter and spring the Research Library will be open two Saturdays a month.
+Saturdays: In addition to our normal hours, this summer we will be open one Saturday a month.
 Our Archives are closed on Saturdays.

 The Library will be OPEN:

 Saturday, June 16: 10:00 a.m. - 4:00 p.m.

 Saturday, July 14: 10:00 a.m. - 4:00 p.m.